Going to Court

 See More +

 A protection order is an official document from a judge.
 When a judge issues a protection order, they are ordering an abuser to stop certain actions which help keep the victim safe.
-The protection order can tell an abuser to stop actions like:
+The Court calls the person who the order is against "the respondent."

 • Hurting you